Jethet/wiki-hh/Databases/PostgreSQL.md

 **Connect to PostgreSQL database server with psql terminal programme**
 In the PostgreSQL application package you will find the SQL Shell (psql).app.
 It allows you to interact with the PostgreSQL database server.
-* launch the psql programme and connect to the PostgreSQL database server
+* launch the psql programme to connect to the PostgreSQL database server
-* use Enter to walk through the lines; fill in password  D(voluit)@jaar (also masterpassword)
+* use Enter to walk through the lines; fill in password (is your masterpassword)

 With `/Library/PostgreSQL/13/scripts/runpsql.sh; exit` on the command prompt the login screen restarts.